ASO Academy

 • Use only materials you have the rights to, and anonymize account data (for example, don’t show a real user’s dating profile in your dating app)

 While it is not explicitly stated in the Review guidelines, your screenshots can also be rejected if you do not display the appropriate hardware in the appropriate resolution.
-This means that you can’t put an iPhone 12 Pro Max in your 5.5” screenshot set; use that for your 6.5” set.
+This means you cannot include a larger iPhone model in a screenshot set with dimensions that are specific to the one being displayed.

 iOS App Store Screenshot Dimensions

 It used to be that the iPhones mostly came in a few different sizes of one ubiquitous aspect ratio.
 Developers would upload one set to iTunes Connect, and that was that.
-With the release of the iPhone X, however, a new aspect ratio was introduced, and two aspect ratios were required.
+However, with the continuous release of new devices and design modifications came the introduction of new screenshot dimensions.

 For iPhone apps: